v-tisip/windows-uwp-pr.de-de/windows-apps-src/app-resources/tailor-resources-lang-scale-contrast.md

 ---
 author: stevewhims
-Description: "In diesem Thema wird das allgemeine Konzept der Qualifizierer erläutert, wie sie verwendet werden und wofür die einzelnen Qualifizierernamen dienen."
+Description: This topic explains the general concept of qualifiers, how to use them, and the purpose of each of the qualifier names.
-title: "Anpassen von Ressourcen mit Qualifizierern für Sprache, Skalierung, hohen Kontrast und anderen Qualifizierern"
+title: Anpassen von Ressourcen mit Qualifizierern für Sprache, Skalierung, hohen Kontrast und anderen Qualifizierern
 template: detail.hbs
 ms.author: stwhi
 ms.date: 10/10/2017